 While everyone has off days, there are some offices that seem to have an entire staff or whole departments with nothing but just-okay days (if that).
 And it’s not “something in the air” or a “time of year,” but instead it all comes down to a lack of employee engagement.

 Disengaged employees typically aren’t malicious or intending to hurt your company, but they can negatively impact your team’s productivity, company culture, and even the engagement of other employees.
-Just imagine going into work at a new company, excited about the job, only to have three team members shrug and say “Oh yeah, we don’t really need to make the meetings or get projects in on hard deadlines.
+Just imagine going to work at a new company, excited about the job, only to have three team members shrug and say “Oh yeah, we don’t really need to make the meetings or get projects in on hard deadlines.
 It’s not a big deal, it’s just a job, you know?”

 Most leaders, business owners, and managers would kill to have an entire staff full of enthusiastic, highly engaged employees who are excited about the work they’re doing and the role they play in the company.
 Not all of them, however, are willing to put in the work required to actually get those high engagement rates, and many more just aren’t sure how to drive them.